 Overeaters Anonymous supports the development of literature where current OA literature doesn’t fill a need.
 Locally produced literature may include stories of personal recovery unique to specific geographic areas, languages, or cultural groups.
 While the Twelve Steps and Twelve Traditions are the common ground of all OA members throughout the world, stories that demonstrate our diversity can help individuals achieve recovery.

 Locally produced literature may also include material for public information or professional outreach efforts in a specific area, or OA recovery-oriented literature.
-OA newsletters have their own specific guidelines, Guidelines for OA Newsletters, available at oa.org/documents; “Guidelines.”
+OA newsletters have their own specific guidelines, Guidelines for OA Newsletters, available at oa.org/document-library; “Guidelines.”

 In the spirit of unity, the following guidelines are offered to assist in the development of locally produced literature.